 The Best BOV – How do I start my planing?

 It is common to find forum members that publish posts along the lines of, “Can you tell me what would be the best BOV?”
-The answers I’ve read run the gamut.
-The best advice yet is that which instructs the shopper to answer questions like these….
+The answers to that question run the gamut.
+I think it’s better to answer questions like these….

 Do I have a realistic bug-out-location to reach?